johnvenkiah/CI_MS2_John_Venkiah/README.md

 - Fix: fix this in several media queries, so portrait doesn't display text under video but landscape does on all devices smaller than tablet

 - Bug: CORS error is shown when loading videos from YouTube API.
 - Fix: No fix for this; I have spent weeks trying to fix it but the best way is from the back end of which I have no experience yet.
 Mo, my mentor, explained that it should be ok, due to that the error has nothing to do with my code.
+Above all, it doesn't affect the functionality of the page.
 ![CORS-error](https://github.com/johnvenkiah/CI_MS2_John_Venkiah/blob/master/docs/screenshots/errors_bugs/cors_error.png)

+- Bug: [Cohort warning](https://github.blog/changelog/2021-04-27-github-pages-permissions-policy-interest-cohort-header-added-to-all-pages-sites/) apparently to all GitHub Pages.
+- Fix: none.

 </details>